A construction of slice knots via annulus twists: Preliminary

 For the dotted circle notation for the complements of ribbon disks, see subsection $1.4$ in \cite{A} (see also subsection $6.2$ in \cite{GS}).
 The first half of this lemma follows from Lemma \ref{AJOT}.
 For the sake of completeness, we give the proof.

-\begin{proof} Let $f_n : M_{K}(0) \to M_{K_n}(0)$ be the diffeomorphism described in Figure \ref{diffeo} (here we ignore the framed knots colored red).
+\begin{proof} Let $f_n : M_{\mathcal{K}_0}(0) \to M_{\mathcal{K}_n}(0)$ be the diffeomorphism described in Figure \ref{diffeo} (here we ignore the framed knots colored red).
 For the detail of this diffeomorphism, see \cite{Te}.

-The knot $K=8_{20}$ is ribbon.
+The knot $\mathcal{K}_0$ is ribbon.
 Indeed, if we add a band along the dashed arc as in the left side of Figure \ref{ribbon}, then we obtain the two component unlink.

-Let $D^2$ be the corresponding smoothly, properly embedded disk in $B^4$ such that $\partial D^2=K$ and $X$ the 4-manifold obtained from $B^4$ by removing an open tubular neighborhood of $D^2$ in $B^4$ (see Figure \ref{fig:h_4-ball}).
-Note that $\partial X$ is (naturally) diffeomorphic to $M_{K}(0)$.
-If we attach a 2-handle along the meridian of $K$ in $M_{K}(0) \approx \partial X$ with framing $0$, then the resulting $4$-manifold is diffeomorphic to $B^4$.
-The homotopy 4-ball $W_n$ is obtained from $X$ by attaching a 2-handle along the meridian $\mu_n$ of $K_n$ in $M_{K_n}(0) \approx \partial X$ with framing $0$.
+Let $D^2$ be the corresponding smoothly, properly embedded disk in $B^4$ such that $\partial D^2=\mathcal{K}_{0}$ and $X$ the 4-manifold obtained from $B^4$ by removing an open tubular neighborhood of $D^2$ in $B^4$ (see Figure \ref{fig:h_4-ball}).
+Note that $\partial X$ is (naturally) diffeomorphic to $M_{\mathcal{K}_0}(0)$.
+If we attach a 2-handle along the meridian of $\mathcal{K}_0$ in $M_{\mathcal{K}_0}(0) \approx \partial X$ with framing $0$, then the resulting $4$-manifold is diffeomorphic to $B^4$.
+The homotopy 4-ball $W_n$ is obtained from $X$ by attaching a 2-handle along the meridian $\mu_n$ of $\mathcal{K}_n$ in $M_{\mathcal{K}_n}(0) \approx \partial X$ with framing $0$.
 Schematic pictures are given in Figure \ref{fig:h_4-ball}.
-The knot $K_n$ is isotopic to the boundary of the cocore disk of the $2$-handle attached along $\mu_n$.
-Thus $K_n$ bounds the cocore disk in $W_n$, that is, a smoothly embedded disk in $W_n$.
+The knot $\mathcal{K}_n$ is isotopic to the boundary of the cocore disk of the $2$-handle attached along $\mu_n$.
+Thus $\mathcal{K}_n$ bounds the cocore disk in $W_n$, that is, a smoothly embedded disk in $W_n$.

 Next, we draw a handlebody picture of $W_n$.
 Recall that $X$ has the handle decomposition as in the right of Figure \ref{ribbon}.
-The diffeomorphism from $\partial X$ to $M_{K}(0)$, we denote it by $g$, is given by changing a dot to $0$.
+The diffeomorphism from $\partial X$ to $M_{\mathcal{K}_0}(0)$, denoted by $g$, is given by changing the dot to $0$.
 By the construction, $W_n$ is obtained from $X$ by attaching a 2-handle along $(f_{n} \circ g)^{-1} (\mu_n)$ in $\partial X$ with a suitable framing.
 By Figure \ref{diffeo}, the framing is $n^2-n$ and $W_n$ has the handle decomposition as in Figure \ref{Wn1}. \end{proof}